Azure/opendigitaltwins-building/README.md

 ![Building Ontology](images/OntologyDiagram.JPG)

-RealEstateCore consists of a main set of modules:
+RealEstateCore ontology consists of a main set of interfaces:
   - **Asset** – An object which is placed inside of a building, but is not an integral part of that building's structure, for example architectural, furniture, equipment, systems, etc.
   - **LogicalDevice** – A physical or logical object defined as an electronic equipment or software that communicates and interacts with a digital twin platform.
 A logical device could be an integrated circuit inside of a smart HVAC unit, or a virtual server running on a Kubernetes cluster.
 Logical devices can have Capability instances (through hasCapability) that describe their input/output capabilties.
 If Logical Devices are embedded within Asset entities (through the locatedIn property) such capabilties typically denote the capabilities of the asset.
   - **Capability** - A capability indicates the capacity of a entity, be it a Space, an Asset, or a LogicalDevice, to produce or ingest data.
 This is roughly equivalent to the established Brick Schema and generic BMS term \"point\".
 Specific subclasses specialize this behaviour: Sensor entities harvest data from the real world, Actuator entities accept commands from a digital twin platform, and Parameter entities configure some capability or system.
   - **Space** - A contiguous part of the physical world that has a 3D spatial extent and that contains or can contain sub-spaces.
 For example a Region can contain many pieces of Land, which in turn can contain many Buildings, which in turn can contain Levels and Rooms.

-  Auxiliary modules:
+  More base interfaces:
   - **Agent** - Any basic types of agents (people, organizations, groups), structurally aligned with [FOAF](http://xmlns.com/foaf/spec/).
   - **Building Component** - A part that constitutes a piece of a building's structural makeup, for example Facade, Wall, Slab, RoofInner, etc.
   - **Collection** - An administrative grouping of entities that are adressed and treated as a unit for some purpose.
 These entities may have some spatial arrangement (e.g., an Apartment is typically contiguous), however that is not a requirement (see, e.g., a distributed Campus consisting of spatially disjoint plots or buildings).